 - If you are the tenant of the franchise premises, whether the landlord consents to an assignment of the lease to the proposed transferee.

 3) Once armed with all the necessary information, the franchisor must not unreasonably withhold its consent to the transfer.
 There are a list of reasons in Division 4, Part 25 of the Code that explain when a franchisor may reasonably withhold consent, but the main ones are:

 - The proposed transferee is not appropriately experienced in the type of business the franchisor operates, or, is not likely to be able to meet the financial obligations of the franchise;

-- You are in breach of your franchise agreement in some important way that has not been (and will not be) remedied before the proposed transfer.
+- You are in breach of your franchise agreement in some important way and it has not (and will not) be remedied before the proposed transfer.

-When you have the franchisor’s consent (and the landlord’s if required) it is then recommended you engage a professional to help you with preparing the paperwork.
-You will need to enter into a contract for the sale of business with the proposed purchaser and you may also have a deed of termination with the franchisor.
+When you have the franchisor’s consent (and the landlord’s if required) it is then recommended you engage a lawyer to help you with preparing the paperwork.
+You will need to enter into a Contract for the Sale of Business with the proposed purchaser and you may also have a Deed of Termination with the franchisor.
 A solicitor experienced in franchise law is best placed to negotiate the terms of those documents on your behalf.